Teikyo Lab.

 Measured with a mass spectrometer

-The only way to examine fatty acids using conventional testing methods is to measure the composition of fatty acids broken down by hydrolysis or enzymatic action.
-However, in order to clarify the involvement of long-chain fatty acids in inborn errors of metabolism and colorectal cancer, it is necessary to clarify how fatty acids undergo chemical changes in the body and the metabolic process.
-Therefore, Associate Professor first developed a molecular probe that detects oxidized lipids and fatty acids using a mass spectrometer.
+Conventional testing methods for examining fatty acids required measuring the composition of fatty acids broken down by hydrolysis or enzymatic action.
+However, to clarify the role of long-chain fatty acids in congenital metabolic disorders and colon cancer, it was necessary to clarify the metabolic process by which fatty acids undergo chemical changes in the body.
+Therefore, Associate Professor Hama first developed a molecular probe that could detect oxidized lipids and oxidized fatty acids using a mass spectrometer.

-Professor Yokoyama and Associate Professor are conducting research every day to clarify the relationship between extremely long chain fatty acids.
+Professor Yokoyama and Associate Professor are conducting research every day to clarify the relationship between very long-chain fatty acids.

-Professor Yokoyama and Associate Professor are conducting research every day to clarify the relationship between extremely long chain fatty acids.
+Professor Yokoyama and Associate Professor are conducting research every day to clarify the relationship between very long-chain fatty acids.

-"The molecular probe we developed in collaboration with organic chemistry researchers is an artificial lipid that is metabolized in place of the target lipid, and it is possible to incorporate the artificial lipid into cells and living organisms to track metabolic processes.
-We can do that,” Associate Professor explains.
-The artificial lipids created are made by replacing all four light hydrogens that bond to specific carbons in oxidized fatty acids with deuterium (a stable isotope) (deuteration).
-This fatty acid, which has four hydrogen atoms heavier, is introduced into cells and measured using a mass spectrometer.
-By detecting only molecules that are heavier than originally, it is possible to observe the metabolic process of the fatty acid of interest.
+"The molecular probe we developed in collaboration with organic chemists is an artificial lipid that is metabolized in place of the target lipid, and by incorporating this artificial lipid into cells or living organisms, we can track the metabolic process," explains Associate Professor.
+The artificial lipid we are creating is one in which all four protons that bond to specific carbons in oxidized fatty acids have been replaced with heavy hydrogen (stable isotope) (deuterated).
+By introducing these fatty acids, which are four hydrogen heavier, into cells and measuring them with a mass spectrometer, and detecting only the heavier molecules, we can observe the metabolic process of the target fatty acid.

 Teikyo University has four mass spectrometers, which are used in various research fields.